-- allowed.
-Hats, that do not violate #7 above, are allowed to be worn outdoors for physical education and recess as a safety precaution from sun damage. - 9.
-Curlers and other hair grooming aids are not allowed.
+- 9. Curlers and other hair grooming aids are not allowed.
 Personal grooming including, but not limited to, combing, brushing, and/or spraying hair, and applying cosmetics is allowed only in restrooms and/or designated areas. - 10.
 Sunglasses may not be worn indoors unless a doctor's authorization is on file.
 Sunglasses are allowed to be worn outdoors for physical education and recess as a safety precaution from sun damage. - 11.
 Any articles of clothing or jewelry that may cause injury including, but not limited to: items with spikes or sharp objects, wallet chains, and heavy link chains are not allowed.